clavigne/qchem_g16/README.md

-# qchem_g16

-> 🔥 Gaussian 16 x QChem 😮 !
+# qchem_g16: a Gaussian 16 External interface to QChem
->
-> The latest, hottest, limited collab from your favourite #brands!

 Run QChem under the control of Gaussian 16 with `qchem_g16`.

-For example, you can use `qchem_g16` to leverage Gaussian's excellent TS optimization algos and QChem's fast integral evaluations.
+For example, you can use `qchem_g16` to perform optimizations and transition state searches using the algorithms in Gaussian but the quantum chemical methods in QChem.

 ## Installation